I used to think that if I showed up intentionally and listened carefully, I would accurately understand what someone was saying. I was wrong.

 ASSUMPTIONS RESTRICT AUTHENTIC COMMUNICATION

-Although we prefer to hear accurately, our brains are just set up to routinize and habituate most of what we do and hear – it makes the flow of our daily activities and relationships easy.
+Brains are set up to routinize and habituate most of what we do and hear.
+It makes the flow of our daily activities and relationships easy.

 THE COST OF ASSUMING